lizapolyudova/pacific-snail-website/content.en/pages/home.md

 Here are recent things I am thinking about:

-- [ ]  Personal museums.
+- [ ] [[personal museums]].
 Human tendency to drag everything they love into their home.
 We decorate by brining what we love most on the outside in.
 We go on journeys and bring back postcards, magnets, rocks.
-- [ ] Upcycling art.
+- [ ] [[Upcycling art]].
 Trying hard to come up with projects which can make use of my increasingly growing and increasingly varied collection of "trash".
 What is trash anyway?

 ## technical info
 * built using [hugo](https://gohugo.io/) static site generator ([book theme](https://themes.gohugo.io/themes/hugo-book/))